OpenDDS/OpenDDS/docs/android.md

  - Some knowledge about OpenDDS and Android development will be assumed, but more OpenDDS knowledge will be assumed than Android knowledge.

-In addionion to those, building OpenDDS with optional dependencies also have requirements not listed here but will in their own sections.
+In addition to those, building OpenDDS with optional dependencies also have requirements not listed here but will in their own sections.

 Integrating OpenDDS into a Android app assumes the use of Android Studio or at